dshafik/bag/docs/basic-usage.md

 ## Type Casting

-Bag will cast all values to their defined type _automatically_ for all scalar types, as well as the following:
+If the input value matches the type of the property (including [union types](https://www.php.net/manual/en/language.types.type-system.php#language.types.type-system.composite.union)), it will be used as-is.
+Otherwise, Bag will cast all values to their defined type _automatically_ for all scalar types, as well as the following:

 - `Bag` objects
 - `\Bag\Collection` and `\Illuminate\Support\Collection` objects